nschlia/ffmpegfs/INSTALL.md

 Installation Instructions for FFmpegfs
 ======================================

-Installation from repository
+Installation from the repository
 ----------------------------

 ### Debian Bullseye

-FFmpegfs has been added to Debian 11 Bullseye so it is available as binary distribution.
+FFmpegfs has been added to Debian 11 Bullseye so it is available as a binary distribution.

 **On Debian 11 Bullseye, you get V2.2 by simply doing**